Health Insurance

 How do consumers determine if their doctor or dentist is in the network?

-The Health Insurance Marketplace includes links to insurance company websites that will let consumers look up whether or not their doctor is in a plan’s network.
+The Health Insurance Marketplace includes links to insurance company websites that will let consumers look up whether their doctor is in a plan’s network.
 It is always a good idea to also check with the doctor or dentist before you schedule an appointment to learn if the information on the website is up to date.

 Do consumers have access to emergency care out-of-network?